Camping Near Salt Lake City

 What is the best time of year to camp in Salt Lake City?

 The best time to camp in Salt Lake City is from late spring through early fall, typically May through September.
-During these months, temperatures are most comfortable for outdoor activities, with daytime highs ranging from 70-90°F and nighttime lows rarely dipping below 50°F. This makes it perfect for exploring nearby destinations like Wasatch Mountain State Park and Millcreek.
+During these months, temperatures are most comfortable for outdoor activities, with daytime highs ranging from 70-90°F and nighttime lows rarely dropping below 50°F. The summer months provide excellent access to nearby camping destinations like Wasatch Mountain State Park and Millcreek, where you can escape the city heat at higher elevations.

 What are some essential gear and preparations for Salt Lake City?